-A note about entry and exit in selected markets: I describe entry and exit patterns by type of institution and by the school's exposure to the policy.
-Table 7 shows that, for public schools, entry and exit rates remained stable and low throughout the period of study.
+A Note About Entry and Exit in Selected Markets: I describe entry and exit patterns by type of institution and by the school's exposure to the policy.
+The first three columns of Table 7 show that, for public schools, entry and exit rates remained stable and low throughout the period of study.
 Entry and exit was higher among private voucher and private non-voucher schools.
 There was a downward trend in the entry rate of private vouchers (from 3.75% in 2006 to 0.2% in 2015), while the exit rate remained stable around 1%.
 I also document entry and exit patterns by exposure to the SEP policy.
-Table 8 shows that entry rates evolve very similarly for schools with high or low exposure to the policy.
+The last two columns of Table 7 show that entry rates evolve very similarly for schools with high or low exposure to the policy.
 Exit rates also follow a similar trend during most of the period under study.
 Moreover, I do not find any remarkable change around 2008, when the SEP policy was introduced.